 It is not enough to have high paying tech sector jobs in our community.
 We must have good jobs at all income levels.

 A good job is the key to a good life, not just for adults, but for the children we raise.
 While there has been much focus on high housing prices, that crisis wouldn’t be hitting our community so hard if wages had kept growing the way they used to historically.
 Instead, our economy has been growing lower-wage service sector jobs, and wages are stuck below the cost of living.
-When Denver invests in economic development, or does business in our community, we need to make sure we’re setting strong and fair standards to pay wages that meet the cost of living, protecting employee’s rights to advocate for themselves and their families collectively on the job, and training to expand access to middle income careers.
+When Denver invests in economic development, or does business in our community, we need to make sure we’re setting strong and fair standards to pay wages that meet the cost of living, protecting employee’s rights to collectively advocate for themselves and their families on the job, and training to expand access to middle income careers.
+As the daughter of union factory workers and a construction worker, I know firsthand how important it is to provide good jobs with good wages so families can thrive.

 The Arts in Denver create jobs and bring big benefits: